mnlipp/VM-Operator/controller.md

 controller to generate a PVC.

 The example template does not define any storage.
 Rather it references some PV that you must have created first.
-Provided that you have enough storage space of class "local-path" available, you can use "local-path" as "storageClassName" and delete the "selector", causing the storage volume to be created automatically.
+This may be your first approach if you have existing storage from running the VM outside Kubernetes (e.g. with libvirtd).

-If you have ceph or some other full fledged storage provider installed, provisioning a disk can happen automatically as shown in this example:
+If you have ceph or some other full fledged storage provider installed and create a new VM, provisioning a disk can happen automatically as shown in this example:

 ```yaml
     disks: